l-palermo/portfolio/README.md

 ## Software Design Choices

+### NEXT.JS

+Next.js offers built-in support for server-side rendering (SSR), static site generation (SSG), and incremental static regeneration (ISR).
+As my project grows in complexity, I have the flexibility to choose the rendering strategy that suits my needs, without the necessity to switch frameworks.
+Currently, the project requires only static site generation (SSG), but if the need arises to transition to server-side rendering (SSR) or incremental static regeneration (ISR), I can make the transition seamlessly without changing the underlying framework.
+Alongside these rendering strategies, Next.js also provides built in support for various development tools.

 ### Correct Semantic and HTML Structure

 Regardless of how your page looks, the HTML needs to follow specific criteria to provide a pleasant experience to end users, especially those with accessibility needs.
 CSS is a great tool to style elements and achieve the desired design while keeping the HTML structured proper.